Health Benefits of Ginger

 Side effects of ginger:

 - Pregnancy: Limit to 1 gram (1,000 mg) per day.
-Consult your doctor.
+Therefore, always consult your doctor before use.

 - Bleeding Disorders (Hemophilia): Avoid ginger as it can increase bleeding risks.
+In particular, people on blood-thinning medications should be cautious.

 - Medication Interactions: Ginger may interfere with diabetes or blood pressure medications.
+As a result, medical guidance is essential before regular use.

 Ginger Overconsumption may lead to: